 - Terms Necessary for the Formation of a Legally Binding Contract.
 The necessary elements of a contract are offer, acceptance, legal purpose, consideration, certainty of subject matter, and competent parties.
-Accordingly, each contract must include terms which address the following: - Scope of work, - Financial provisions (e.g., price and payment terms), - Contract term and termination provisions, and - Identification of the contracting parties.
+Accordingly, each contract must include terms which address the following: - Scope of work, - Financial provisions (e.g., price and payment terms), - Contract term and termination provisions, and - Identification of the contracting parties. - TEX.
+BUS. & COM.
+Code § 2.204 (providing (a) contract for sale of goods may be made in any manner sufficient to show agreement, including conduct by both parties which recognizes the existence of such a contract, (b) an agreement sufficient to constitute a contract for sale may be found even though the moment of its making is undetermined, and (c) even though one or more terms are left open a contract for sale does not fail for indefiniteness if the parties have intended to make a contract and there is a reasonably certain basis for giving an appropriate remedy).
+TEX.
+GOV'T CODE § 2262.051(d)(2).

-By their nature, these terms are transaction-specific; therefore, the text will vary for each contract.

-2. Texas Required Contract Clauses.
+- By their nature, these terms are transaction-specific; therefore, the text will vary for each contract. - 2.
+Texas Required Contract Clauses.
 The most common statutorily required contract clauses are compiled on the list of Texas Required Contract Clauses located in Appendix 24.
 For each required contract clause, the compendium provides both standard and alternate text that serves as a safe harbor for compliance with the applicable statute.
 It is recommended that public procurement professionals seek assistance from agency legal counsel prior to modifying the standard or alternate text specified for the Texas Required Contract Clauses as slight variations may result in the agency's non-compliance with applicable statutes and rules.